BharathkumarB04/kivo_chatbot/README.md

 # kivo_chatbot

-## ✨ Kivo AI – Your Friendly AI Sidekick
+## ✨ Kivo AI – Your Friendly AI Dude...

 Kivo AI is like your digital buddy that you can talk to anytime.
 Need help with something?
 Got a random question?
 Just feeling curious?
 Kivo listens, responds smartly, and makes things easier for you.
 It’s not just another chatbot – it's built to feel like you're chatting with a real companion who actually gets what you're saying.
 ---